-5.1 There will be officer time required to introduce these arrangements.
+5.1 Option 1 will incur minimum costs for the Council.
+Options 2 to 4 will require officer time to introduce these arrangements.
 There will be costs associated with advertising and then interviewing for the independent members.
 Subsequently there will be the cost of an allowance scheme.